 The plot of Ira Levin’s script is straightforward, but demands precision timing and absolutely on-mark interaction between the two male leads, some serious stage fighting, and some unusual prop weapons that must work—every single time.

-I’ve often wondered if the believability of the action was dependent on the viewer’s proximity to the stage—I’d only seen the show from the mezzanine.
-In Everyman’s production it wasn’t.
+I’ve often wondered if the action’s believability depended on the viewer’s proximity to the stage—I’d only seen the show from the mezzanine.
+In Everyman’s production, it wasn’t.
 We were in the front row.
 When the garrote was wrapped around Clifford’s neck and yanked tight, he bled.
 And it was a powerful moment.
 And I felt it—literally.

 “I’m not sure what you might have in the realm of guns, the prop list called for a Smith and Wesson 38 snubnose with blanks and a Smith and Wesson 38 long barrel with blanks.
 We also need a dueling pistol, large with a light brown finish.
 All of these are working models.

 As far as set dressing purposes, the props list calls for a Smith and Wesson 38 long barrel, a German Lugar, 5 small antique pistols and 2 muskets.

 For knives, I need a black handled knife and a gold handled dagger, these are “working” props, although obviously I assume that means they fold over or something as to not hurt the actor.

 We also need a curved sword and three knives with sheaths for set dressing.

 We need 2 crossbows (one as cover) three garrotes, (one a “working” model), and a spring plunger crossbow bolt (whatever that is).
 Also a screw on crossbow bolt and 3 regular crossbow bolts (one used, two dressing.)